djfrsn/gulp-studio/README.md

 #### JS

 Automatic minification on build
-Set files to concat with concat.js paths
+Files concat with concat.js and additonal js files can be added @ gulp/index.js under sourced.jslib var

 #### Creating new task